cjx3711/footage-management/README.md

 This takes all the files in a directory and puts them into subdirectories based on the creation date.
 The folder will be named according to the date format YYMMDD It will create folders if required.
+It will not move a file if it already exists
 This is a destructive operation and will move the files.

 For example: